Different Types of Mutual Funds in India

 • Large and Mid-Cap funds:

-These schemes usually invest 35% in large-cap and 35% in mid-cap companies of the total asset value with the aim of generating better returns and experiencing less volatility.
+These schemes usually invest 35% in large-cap and 35% in mid-cap companies of the total asset value to generate better returns and experience less volatility.

 Difference Between Large, Mid, and Small-Cap Funds